 What endured in those times was not hope for a better future, but the failure to achieve it.
 It was only when the ancestors of the Nobility emerged and took rule, that a permanence of order and stability would slowly begin to take shape.

 Perhaps the creators of the system never meant for it to be so unequal.
 So cruel.
 But intent meant little as the system quietly tilted in one direction.
 Generation after generation, one side gathered more wealth and power, while the other was left with less.
-Less wealth, less land, less voice… less hope.
+Less wealth, less voice… less hope.
 That imbalance, that inequality, deepened like low pressure in the sky, and beneath it, a storm began to form.
 Slow, silent, and inevitable.

 Until one fateful night, in a city seen as the symbol of peace and order in a powerful nation, that storm broke.